chvolk/Fullmetal/README.md

 - $ This will return the list of lights available.
 Edit the code where necessary with the proper light names.
 You only have to do this once.

 ## Set up LIFX Lights
-- Edit the code in fullmetal.py in the LIFX section near the top to work with the number of lights you have (num_lights) and find the light names and then assign lights to valyes using the appropriate names.
+- Edit the code in fullmetal.py in the LIFX section near the top to work with the number of lights you have (num_lights) and find the light names and then assign lights to values using the appropriate names.

 ## Set Up Logitech Harmony
 - Edit the code in the Harmony section near the top to contain the appropriate info for the API calls to start/stop your activity.
 You can get this info using the Postman app for Chrome (recommended by the Logitech Harmony team)